Blendify/blender-manual/blender_docs/manual/troubleshooting/3d_view.rst

 Select Centers (Workaround)
    In *Object Mode*, holding :kbd:`Ctrl` while selecting uses the object center point.
    While this can be useful on its own, its has the side effect of not relying on OpenGL selection.
-Change Draw Modes (Workaround)
+Change Display Mode (Workaround)
-   Using *Wireframe* draw mode can be used to more quickly select different objects.
+   Using *Wireframe* display mode can be used to more quickly select different objects.

 .. note::